 - Mental health struggles like anxiety and depression.

-This slow erosion of well-being is one of the most devastating costs of carrying unresolved pain.
+This slow erosion of well-being is one of the most damaging costs of carrying unresolved pain.

 A Widespread Emotional Burden

 This personal battle is part of a larger story of global emotional distress.
 A Gallup survey found rising negative emotions worldwide, with many adults reporting significant worry and stress2.
-These numbers point to a widespread emotional burden.
+These numbers point to a widespread emotional burden, with hundreds of millions affected by depression and anxiety globally5.

 “Unresolved hurt doesn't just stay in the past; it mortgages your future happiness.
 It quietly demands payment by stealing your peace, damaging your health, and compromising your ability to connect with others.”